gomorpheus/morpheus-docs/library/automation/workflows.rst

 Edit Workflow
 ^^^^^^^^^^^^^

 #.
-Select the Provisioning link in the navigation bar.
+Select the Library link in the navigation bar.
 #.
 Select Automation from the sub-navigation menu.
 #.
 Click the Workflows tab to show the workflows tab panel.
 #.
 Click the Edit icon on the row of the workflow you wish to edit.